rorywalsh/CsoundPhaser3/README.md

 }
 ```

 The first two parameters passed to `Physics.add.collider()` set the two objects that will be tested for collisions.
 The next is a callback function that will be called each time a collision takes place.
-The next parameter gives you a more detailed callback function to testing different types of collisions.
+The next parameter gives you a more detailed callback function for testing different types of collisions.
 It is not needed here so `null` is passed instead.
 The last parameter is the 'callbackContext'.

-The same type of collision detection is used to collect tokens and bombs, and test for fatal missile attacks in the demo game.
+In the demo game, the same type of collision detection is used to collect tokens and bombs, and test for fatal missile attacks.

-Sounds can easily be added to an event like this by sending a simple score event.
-In this, a low explosion is heard each time Spikes hits razor grass.
+Sounds can easily be added to events like this by sending a simple score statement to Csound.
+In this example a low explosion is heard each time Spikes hits razor grass.

 <a href="razorgrassSounds.html" target="_blank">Example</a>